LaTeX-Package-Repositories/ledmac/README.md

 macros.
 The ledpar package is an extension of ledmac enabling parallel typesetting in columns or on facing pages.
-The ledarab package is an extension enabling the use of arabic script, as implemented by ArabTeX, in critical editions (temporarily afoot.sty is provided to support regular footnotes in ArabTeX).
+The ledarab package is an extension enabling the use of arabic script, as implemented by ArabTeX, in critical editions (temporarily ledafoot.sty is provided to support regular footnotes in ArabTeX).

 These 3 packages are deprecated :